 We monitor and assess your outcome.

 Phil Holcombe founded what would become Form & Faculty in 2010.
-He draws on experience as a trained designer and college professor, often working at the intersection of communications, physical space, and instruction.
+He draws on experience as a trained designer and higher education program director, often working at the intersection of communications, physical space, and instruction.
 Phil has become an expert on the ways designing across disciplines can help schools gain a competitive advantage.

 Phil serves as a Trustee of a Philadelphia-area high school, and on the advisory board of a school district's Innovation Lab.
 He holds a BFA from the Rhode Island School of Design.